Chinese Food Recipes and Cooking

 Common methods fish are prepared in Chinese

 There are two ways of cooking fish plain in China, steaming and simmering which are both a good choice from a nutritional point of view because unlike frying, they do not increase the fat content.
 To steam, the fish is placed in a plate with seasoning and very small amount of water, and the dish is placed on a rack in a wok with boiling water.
 Alternatively, instead of plate, you can use the bamboo steamer but that's not a good idea really because the sweet juices seep out of the fish will drip right down into the boiling water.
 The aluminum steamers is your best bet if you are concerned that boiling water in the wok will remove your hard-earned seasoning.
 Only a good-sized fish is worth cooking in this way.
-An alternative method apparently just as good is to clear-simmer it.
-You put the fish together with the small amount of liquid seasoning directly into the pot and bring to boiling over high heat and reduce heat to simmer as soon as boiling starts.
-Never let boiling continue hard or it will ruin the fish.
-Shad, bass, pike, and mullet and plaice are suitable for clear-simmering.

 The Chinese word for fish is pronounced "yu".
 The same pronunciation is given to the word "remain".
 From this coincidence the Chinese developed a tradition of serving fish at celebrations and happy occasions: The fish ("yu") served at the meal "guaranteed" that the happiness felt by the participants would remain "yu") for a long time.